radius-project/design-notes/template/0000-design-template.md

 ## Test Plan

 <!--
-This includes the test plan to validate the features such as unit-test and functional tests.
+This includes the test plan to validate the features. e.g. unit test and functional test.
 -->

 ## Security (Optional)